Skip to main content

 Transport link and hub

 Stavanger had a railroad in 1878 when the Jærbanen rail between Egersund and Stavanger was opened.
-The Jærbanen rail was expanded to double tracks between Sandnes and Stavanger in 2009.
-The Jærbanen rail was linked to the Sørlandsbanen rail in 1944 and thus Stavanger had a train connection to Oslo.
-Stavanger has the country's oldest civilian airport.
-Stavanger International Airport, Sola was opened by King Haakon in 1937.
+Sørlandsbanen (The southern rail line) is connected to Jærbanen, making it possible to travel by train between Stavanger, Kristiansand and Oslo.
+Stavanger also has the country's oldest civilian airport.
+Stavanger International Airport, Sola flies between around 70 destinations.

 Tunnels link the mainland with Ryfylke